Review Process and Grant Decisions:

 RSF employs a rigorous multi-disciplinary review process at every stage of the application process.
 All letters of inquiry and proposals submitted to RSF are reviewed by program staff, external reviewers from multiple disciplines selected specifically for their expertise, members of one of the standing Advisory Committees, or some combination of these.
 In the case of Trustee Grants, final funding decisions are made by the Board of Trustees at our March, June and November Board meetings.

 Letter of Inquiry (LOI): All research grant applications must be preceded by a letter of inquiry (max.
 4 pages, excluding references, single-spaced, with standard 11 or 12-point font, and 1-inch margins) to determine whether RSF’s present interests and funds permit consideration of a full proposal.
 Letters of inquiry should reflect the key elements of a complete proposal, with most of the space dedicated to hypothesis, the appropriateness of the data, sample size and power calculations for quantitative studies, preliminary or pilot findings if available, and research design.
 It is best to submit an LOI after you have developed and pre-tested survey instruments, completed preliminary data analyses if the data are publicly-available or conducted some preliminary interviews for qualitative studies.
 LOIs are expected to have well-developed conceptual frameworks and research designs, analytical models must be specified, and research questions and hypotheses (where applicable) must be clearly stated.
-Investigators are encouraged to submit an LOI after they have developed and pre-tested survey instruments, completed preliminary data analyses if the data are publicly-available or conducted some preliminary interviews for qualitative studies.
 The LOI should also include a short paragraph about the qualifications and responsibilities of all key investigators and a brief paragraph outlining the major budget categories and expected amounts.
 Letters of inquiry should also be clear as to how the proposed project fits within RSF’s core interests.
 An LOI should contain only one research project; you may submit additional LOIs with other (potentially related) projects.
 LOIs must be submitted through our online portal directly by an eligible principal investigator or co-principal investigator.